 Grilling is one of the most common ways to cook food while spending time in the backyard or on your patio entertaining your guests.
-The type of grill used determines how easy it is to cook the food and requires less fat to be used for a healthier method of cooking.
-When you’re ready to begin the social activity of grilling, there are a few products of gas grills in 2021 to consider purchasing to improve the quality of your meals and increase your grilling game.
+The type of grill used determines how easy it is to cook the food.
+Some grills require less fat to be used for a healthier method of cooking.
+When you’re ready to begin the social activity of grilling, there are a few high-quality gas grills in 2022 to consider purchasing to improve the quality of your meals and level up your grilling game.

 This full-size grill by Cuisinart includes four individual burners and a 486-sq inch cooking surface.
 It includes a built-in warming rack, as well as side tables to add additional space.
 It’s easy to start with a twist ignition, and the cast iron cooking grates are removable.
 It’s simple to assemble but quite heavy to move, especially in the box.
 The grill is versatile to cook just about anything, from pizza to steak.
 The paint on the cooking surface starts to flake off over long-term use.
 With its myriad of incredible features and its versatility, this grill is on the top of our list as the best overall.

 This grill features heavy-duty steel construction and porcelain-coated grates.
 It has a total of 630 sq inches of total cooking area.
 It’s perfect for family gatherings and summer parties at home.
 The electric ignition is easy to turn on quickly, and the grill features a side shelf for food prep.
 The assembly is fairly easy but the included instructions can be difficult for some to follow.
 It’s easy to find replacement parts for this model if needed.